grafana/grafana/docs/sources/alerting/fundamentals/alert-rule-evaluation/state-and-health.md

 To reduce the number of no data or error state alerts received, try the following.

 1. Use the **Keep last state** option.
 For more information, refer to the section below.
+This option allows the alert to retain its last known state when there is no data available, rather than switching to a "No Data" state.
 1. Optimize your alert rule by limiting the time range of the query.
 1. Change the default [evaluation time out](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#evaluation_timeout).
 The default is set at 30 seconds.
 To increase the default evaluation timeout, open a support ticket from the [Cloud Portal](https://grafana.com/docs/grafana-cloud/account-management/support/#grafana-cloud-support-options).